 In this section, you will learn about the current definitions of blockchain.
 In the few years since the technology was conceived, there has been a rapid flourishing of new terms and concepts.
-Now that you have studied the background to all this, these definitions should start to make sense.
+Now that you have learned about Distributed ledger technology, these definitions will make more sense.

 A transaction is an atomic event - an event whose parts make no sense in isolation.
 Every step in an atomic transaction must execute or the entire transaction must not execute.

 If the word transaction conjures up a financial transaction in your mind, this is indeed appropriate.
 For instance, a single transaction may be described as follows:

 - Reduce account A by $10.

 - Increase account B by $9.